guide

 The best misfuel is the one that never happens.
 Consider these strategies:

 • Use a misfuel prevention device.
-Devices like fuel cap inserts physically prevent smaller gasoline nozzles from fitting into diesel filler necks.
+Devices like fuel cap inserts physically prevent smaller petrol nozzles from fitting into diesel filler necks.

 • Label your fuel cap.
 A simple "DIESEL ONLY" sticker serves as a last-second reminder.